 Chase JPMorgan Online, N.A.
 Member FDIC

 Every month, thousands of these email messages are sent out by scammers to trick their potential victims into stealing their username, password, financial or personal information.
-So, never click on link in an email message to sign into any of their online accounts.
+Therefore, online users should never click on a link in an email message to sign into any of their online accounts.
 They should instead, go directly to www.chase.com in their web browsers and sign into thier account from there.
 If there is a problem with their accounts, they will be notified after signing in.

-If you were tricked into clicking the link in the fake email message and have entered your username and password for your Chase account on the bogus Chase website that you were taken to, are asked to change their Chase password and contact Chase bank immediately for help.
+Online users who were tricked into clicking the link in the fake email message and who have entered their usernames and passwords on the bogus Chase website that they were taken to, are asked to change their Chase password and contact Chase bank immediately for help.

 Alert and help your family and friends by sharing this article with them: